✓ Great customer reviews

 Tips and tricks

 • Start in time!
-We advise to do this application at least two months before departure.
+We advise you to do this application at least two weeks before departure.

-• Do this ONLY via the official website of the Kenyan government.
+• Do this ONLY via the official eTA-website of the Kenyan government.

-• Read the instructions in our PDF carefully before starting.
+• Read the instructions in our step-by-step guide carefully before starting.

 • Have all the necessary papers ready before starting the online application.

-• Use an online translation program if needed.
+• Use an online translation program if needed, as the website is in English only.

 • When in doubt: ask our travel consultants for advice!